DX in School Education – Cutting Edge Education to Expand Student Potential

 – What kind of company is Crimson Education Japan, and what kind of services does the company provide?

-Crimson Education Japan operates two businesses in Japan: Crimson Education, a preparatory school for overseas university admissions, and Crimson Global Academy (CGA), an online international school accredited by the New Zealand government and US WASC.
-The global high school has introduced several internationally recognized curriculums including, International GCSEs, International A-Levels, Advanced Placement, and WASC-accredited curricula in the United States.
+Crimson Education Japan operates two businesses in Japan: Crimson Education, a preparatory school for overseas university admissions, and Crimson Global Academy (CGA), an online international school accredited by the New Zealand government.
+The global high school has introduced several internationally recognized curriculums including, International GCSEs, International A-Levels, Advanced Placement.

 Crimson Education is a preparatory school for students with ambitions to study at an overseas university.
 The company currently holds 30 locations worldwide and has university admissions consultants from all around the world, with former admissions officers from the ivy leagues and oxbridge.
 The company also has over 2,400 tutors who based in different timezones and 650 full time staff to support students with their application.